jon94/Datadog-SG-Labs/datadog-101-docker/dd-101-docker.md

     - Threshold Monitor using APM Metrics
       - Understand how to edit monitors
     - Monitor Variables, Notifications
-    - Monitor Dependencies and Datadog API
+    - Set up Monitor Dependencies and Datadog API

 ## How to use this?
 ### 1. Start the Lab